Ebonymcn/Urban-impact-on-hail-analysis-code/README.md

-# Urban-impact-on-hail-analysis-code
+# Analysis code for "The impact of the Sydney urban land surface on hailstorms"
+---

-This repository contains the analysis code for "The impact of the Sydney urban land surface on hailstorms"
+This repository contains the Jupyter notebooks for analysis and sample WPS and WRF namelist files for the study "The impact of the Sydney urban land surface on hailstorms" by E. McNamara, T.H.
+Raupach and N. Nazarian.